-This semester, I will be using a mix of drop-in office hours and in-person appointments via Google Calendar.
-For office hours by appointment, visit my appointment page, where you will see a real-time account of when I am available.
-My standard appointment slots will be divided into 20-minute blocks from 10 to 11:20 a.m. on Mondays and Wednesdays.
+This semester, I will be holding in-person office hours by appointment.
+To make an appointment, visit my calendar on Google at https://bit.ly/lavin-office-hours, where you will see a real-time account of when I am available.
+My standard appointment slots will be divided into 20-minute blocks from 1-2:30 p.m. on Mondays and Thursdays.
 Note that these appointment slots will disappear from my calendar once I've been booked.
 Please book appointments at least 24 hours in advance.
 If I ever need to cancel by-appointment office hours on a given day (say, for example, if I'm ill), I will update the calendar and email anyone with an appointment.

 Here you will find information on required readings, import university policies, and course-specific policies like attendance and cell phone use.